 So without further ado, here goes!

-I get a lot of private messages from other DJs – some established, some not – asking about how I get gig bookings without having an agent.
+I get a lot of private messages from other DJs – some established, some not – asking about how I get gig bookings without having a booking agent.

 It requires hustle & graft, but there’s a few simple tips I can give: